 16. Host events

-17. Promote dev jobs on your site’s browser console
+20. Promote dev jobs on your site’s browser console

-Usually, whenever a developer wants to check the code behind any website, view the site’s CSS files or check anything else code related, they’ll open the site’s console.
-So what’s a better way to get developers attention than adding a big “We’re hiring” message right in the console?
+Usually, whenever a developer wants to check the code behind any website, view the site’s CSS files, or check anything else code related, they’ll open the site’s console.
+So what’s a better way to get developers’ attention than adding a big “We’re hiring” message right in the console?

-18. Use your own product as a sourcing tool
+21. Use your own product as a sourcing tool

 Spotify’s recruiter Andre Hellström is creatively using Spotify to find new talents.
 He created a public playlist called “Join the band?” where the order of the song names makes up the description of a job posting for a frontend developer position.
 Listen to the playlist here.

 If the name of your office Wifi is seen by many people daily, it might be a good idea to change it to a catchy recruiting headline.
-Willem Wijnans from Sourcing Monk has highlighted some creative methods that companies have used to attract talent (mostly developers), like for instance advertising your current job opening with a Wifi name.
+Willem Wijnans from Sourcing Monk has highlighted some creative methods that companies have used to attract talent (mostly developers), like for instance, advertising your current job opening with a Wifi name.

-If smart console messages or outstanding Wifi names seem like too hidden ways of attracting talent, a great way to let people know about your job openings is to advertise it right on the product website’s front page.
+- Use your public website to let people know you’re hiring – A great way to inform people about your job openings is to advertise it on the product website’s front page.